 Ingleton Primary School is in the Yorkshire Dales village of Ingleton, North Yorkshire.
 We are a community school with 168 pupils with a 26 place part time nursery.
 We have a Breakfast Club and work in partnership with local childminders to provide after school care.
-There are currently 8.7 % pupils on our SEN register, including 2 pupils with EHCPs.
-We have 3 children from minority ethnic groups, 3 children with English as an additional language.
+There are currently 12 % pupils on our SEN register, including 2 pupils with EHCPs and 2 pupils who are disabled.
+We have 3 children from minority ethnic groups, 2 children with English as an additional language.
 We have 3 pupils who have been Looked After.